nodeftpd/nodeftpd/README.markdown

 Welcome
 ----

-This is turning out to be quite a deviation from the original projects.
-Figured that if there's a need for an ftp server written in node.js, one probably needs something quite custom or they'd just use vsftpd.
-So my goal is to lay the groundwork for a basic FTP server, with all the right hooks in place for customizing things.
+This is turning out to be quite a deviation from the original code.
+Figured that if there's a need for an ftp server written in node.js, one probably needs to tack on custom functionality, otherwise they'd just use vsftpd.
+So my goal is to lay the groundwork for a basic FTP server, with all the right hooks in place for customizing operations.

 I assume you'll want to customize: